determined-ai/determined/docs/introduction.rst

 example, during a learning rate hyperparameter search, an experiment might consist of three trials with learning rates of .001, .01, and .1.

-.. _concept-trial:

-A *trial* is a training task with a defined set of hyperparameters.
-A common degenerate case is an experiment with a single trial, which corresponds to training a single deep learning model.

-In order to run experiments, you need to write your model training code.
+To run experiments, you need to write your model training code.
 A *model definition* represents a specification of a deep learning model and its training procedure.
 It contains training code that implements :doc:`training APIs </training/apis-howto/overview>`.